AdobeDocs/target.de-DE/help/c-reports/c-report-settings/report-settings.md

 Die Standardreihenfolge, in der das Diagramm gezeichnet wird, lautet wie folgt:

-* **A/B-Tests (einschließlich automatisierter Zuordnung und automatisierter Personalisierung)**: Reihenfolge der Erlebniserstellung in absteigender Reihenfolge.
+* **A/B Tests (including Auto-Allocate and Automated Personalization)**: Order of experience creation, in descending order.
-* **Erlebnis-Targeting (XT)**: Reihenfolge der Erlebnisse in der Aktivität.
+* **Experience Targeting (XT)**: Order of experiences in the activity.
 * **Multivarianz-Test (MVT)**: Alphabetisch nach Erlebnisname.
-* **Empfehlungen**: Reihenfolge der Erlebniserstellung in absteigender Reihenfolge.
+* **Recommendations**: Reihenfolge der Erlebniserstellung in absteigender Reihenfolge.

 Beachten Sie beim Arbeiten mit den Optionen zur Zählmethodologie die folgenden Widersprüche:

 * For [Auto-Target activities](/help/c-activities/auto-target-to-optimize.md), there is no option for selecting &quot;Visitors&quot; as the counting methodology.
 Das automatische Targeting ist der einzige Aktivitätstyp, der nicht basierend auf Besuchern dargestellt werden kann.
 * For activities that use [Analytics as the reporting source (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md), you cannot plot Visitor, Visit, or Impression cumulatively.

-## Arbeiten mit Diagrammen mit mehr als 16 Erlebnissen in der Aktivität
+## Working with graphs that have more than 16 experiences in the activity

 Wenn eine Aktivität weniger als 16 Erlebnisse umfasst, wird jedes Erlebnis im Diagramm mit einer anderen Farbe gezeichnet.